BuoySoftware/guides/cypress/README.md

 - Use [i18n] (where applicable) instead of hard-coding text, buttons, inputs, form fields, etc.
 - Assertions:
   - Prefer [.should() or .and()] with callback over .then() for assertions.
-  - High level assertions (such as business logic) should be kept in a spec or helper file, low-level assertions such as i18n are acceptable in PageObjects.
+  - High level assertions (such as business logic) should be kept in a spec or helper file, low-level assertions such as i18n are acceptable in page objects.
 - Any element you use should have a `data-testid` selector attached to it, if not, prioritize working with a dev to remedy the issue.
 - Don't try to automate every test, these are some good guidelines to follow from [SmartBear].